ibbles/StrictAliasing/README.md

 The rules for C and C++ are different and I will be focusing on C++.

-Asembly output shown in this text has been generated on Matt Godbolt's [Compiler Explorer](https://godbolt.org) using Clang 5.0 and GCC 7.2 targeting x86_64, compiled with `-O3 -std=c++14 -fstrict-aliasing -Wstrict-aliasing` unless otherwise specified.
+Assembly output shown in this text has been generated on Matt Godbolt's [Compiler Explorer](https://godbolt.org) using Clang 5.0 and GCC 7.2 targeting x86_64, compiled with `-O3 -std=c++14 -fstrict-aliasing -Wstrict-aliasing` unless otherwise specified.